-In Section S3 of the SM, we discuss in detail the regulations on snow action on structures: those in force at the time of the construction of the Irstea Cevennes building and those in force at the time of the building collapse.
-By comparing the regulations with the FE-Abaqus calculations in terms of the load applied to the structure, we show that the Irstea Cevennes building was certainly built correctly according to the previous French regulations (of 1965), if we do not take into account the results of the
+In Sect.
+S3, we discuss in detail the regulations on snow action on structures: those enforced at the time of the construction of the Irstea Cévennes building and those enforced at the time of the building collapse.
+By comparing the regulations with the FE Abaqus calculations in terms of the load applied to the structure, we show that the Irstea Cévennes building was certainly built correctly according to the previous French regulations (of 1965), if we do not take into account the results of the non-linear buckling analysis, since the consideration of imperfections in the design of metal structures was introduced in the regulations after the construction of this building (in 1983).
+It can also be concluded that, at the time of its collapse in 2018, the building did not comply with the new regulations; in fact, the critical buckling load of the structure (estimated to be $645 \text{ Nm}^{-2}$ ) was lower than the design accidental snow load resulting from Eurocode 1 (equal to $1280 \text{ Nm}^{-2}$ ; see Sect.
+S3).

-- non-linear buckling analysis, since the consideration of imperfections in the design of metal structures was introduced in the regulations after the construction of this building (in 1983).
-It can also be concluded that, at the time of its collapse in 2018, the building did not comply with the new regulations; in fact, the critical buckling load of the structure (estimated at $645 \text{ N} \text{ m}^{-2}$) was lower than the design accidental snow load resulting from the Eurocode (equal to $1280 \text{ N} \text{ m}^{-2}$, see Section S3 in the SM). - This subsection aims to identify the weaknesses of the structure subjected to the extreme climatic event (the estimated snowand-rain load of 1226 - 1325 N.m-2 was indeed close to the design exceptional snow load specified in the Eurocode, see Figure S8 of the SM) to possibly explain the collapse.
-Firstly, as indicated above, the crossbars at the eastern and western perimeter of the lattice roof were clearly prone to buckling.
+This section aims to identify the weaknesses of the structure subject to the extreme climatic event (the estimated snow and rain load of 1226-1325 Nm-2 was indeed close to the design exceptional snow load resulting from Eurocode 1; see Fig. S8) to possibly explain the collapse.
+Firstly, as indicated above, the crossbars at the eastern and western perimeters of the lattice roof were clearly prone to buckling.
 Although this buckling was localized, it gradually weakened the structure and could have potentially contributed to its collapse.
-Similar phenomena were also observed in the nearby building - after the 2018 incident (Fig. 6).
+Similar phenomena were also observed in the nearby building after the 2018 incident (Fig. 6).
 Secondly, since large vehicles (agricultural tractors) were to be used inside the building, no load-bearing walls were built inside.
-This resulted in a very large span of the roof supporting lattice.
-Even if the deflection threshold FC{BD} is respected, the FE simulations show that the snow-and-rain has led to an important deflection of the lattice (Fig. 9).
+This resulted in a very large span of the roof trusses.
+Even if the deflection threshold $FC{BD}$ is respected, the FE simulations show that the snow and rain have led to an important deflection of the lattice (Fig. 9).
 It should be noted that the nearby building, similar to the one that collapsed, resisted the February 2018 event and is still standing on the site.
-This nearby building contains a number of offices and therefore has some internal load-bearing - 340 walls.
-This may be an indication that these latter walls within the structure are likely to be effective in preventing significant deflection.
+This nearby building contains a number of offices and therefore has some internal load-bearing walls.
+This may be an indication that these walls within the structure are likely to be effective in preventing significant deflection.

-Finally, the roof rain drainage system, consisting exclusively of vertical openings located in the lower part of the roof perimeter (see Figure S5 in the SM) combined with a near-flat roof, probably contributed to a very poor evacuation of the rain immediately after the snow event, leading to a significant increase in the load carried by the roof.
-In the future, it would be interesting to perform more thorough studies of rainwater drainage on near-flat roofs during rain-on-snow events, following the efforts made by Colbeck (1977); O'Rourke and Downey (2001); Otsuki et al. (2017).
-It is important to clarify the effectiveness of different drainage solutions under snowy roof conditions, and to make appropriate recommendations regarding the required roof slopes and the selection and design of downstream drainage devices.
+Finally, the roof rain drainage system, consisting exclusively of vertical openings located in the lower part of the roof perimeter (see Fig. S5) combined with a near-flat roof, probably contributed to a very poor evacuation of the rain immediately after the snow event, leading to a significant increase in the load carried by the roof.
+In the future, it would be interesting to perform more thorough studies of rainwater drainage on near-flat roofs during rain-on-snow events, following the efforts made by Colbeck (1977), O'Rourke and Downey (2001), and Otsuki et al. (2017).
+It is important to clarify the effectiveness of different drainage solutions under snowy roof conditions and to make appropriate recommendations regarding the required roof slopes and the selection and design of downstream drainage devices.